flavianohonorato/cakephp3-skeleton/README.md

 ## Configuration

-Read and edit `config/app.php` and setup the 'Datasources' and any other.
+1. Read and edit `config/app.php` and setup the 'Datasources' and any other.
-Create an extra configuration file in `config/custom_config.php`.
+2. Edit to your settings the file located in: `config/custom_config.php`.